 Cash-out refi: On average, home prices have appreciated since the financial crisis, giving homeowners in many markets significant equity.
 Pulling equity out of a house is a decision that should not be taken lightly, but there are cases where it can be a prudent move, such as for financing a major renovation.

 Depending on the size of your project, a home equity line of credit (HELOC) may be a better option.
 This allows you to leave your first mortgage in place and take out a line of credit against the equity in your home.
 Rates for lines of credit recently hovered around 5.3 percent.
 One thing to keep in mind, however, is that HELOC rates are typically adjustable.

 Trading in an ARM: It’s not uncommon for first-time homebuyers to go with an ARM, the logic being that they might only be in the house for five or seven years.
 If this was your logic behind taking out an ARM and you now anticipate staying in the house longer, it might be time to lock in a low fixed rate and avoid the potential of seeing your payments go up.
-If you have a 4 percent adjustable-rate on a $600,000 loan, for example, a 1 percentage point increase could add more than $350 to your monthly payment.
+If you have a 4 percent adjustable-rate on a $600,000 loan, for example, a one percentage point increase could add more than $350 to your monthly payment.

 Dropping PMI: When borrowers finance a house with less than 20 percent down, they are typically required to have private mortgage insurance (PMI), which can add anywhere from 0.3 to 1.5 percent of the original loan amount to annual mortgage costs.
 Owners can automatically cancel PMI when they’ve paid enough principal to get their loan-to-value ratio down to 80 percent, but that is typically based on the original home value.
 If your house has since appreciated significantly, refinancing is one way to drop PMI quickly, and potentially qualify for a lower rate in the process.
 (Before you refinance, see if your lender will cancel PMI based on a new appraisal.)